dbuscombe-usgs/pcmsc_watermasking/README.md

 # pcmsc westcoast watermasker
-Implementation of a residual U-Net model for detecting water in west coast usgs planecam imagery
+Implementation of a SegFormer model for detecting water in west coast usgs planecam imagery

 Written by Daniel Buscombe for the USGS Coastal Change Hazards Program